 If you get to play with a Big Baby in person, hopefully you’ll agree with the above assessment that the guitar makers made smart choices in order to keep the instrument’s cost as low as possible.
-The result is a fine guitar that retails for under $600.
+The result is a fine guitar.
 If you buy a new Big Baby Taylor, it should come with a branded gig bag and coated steel strings.

 Although this is already a terrific price, it’s really not hard to do even better if you’re willing to dig a little bit.
 You can often find brand new Big Babies for sale at considerably lower prices at your local music stores.
 Buying a used model is also a very smart choice, as the legendary Taylor craftsmanship holds up very well all but the roughest playing.
 As with any used guitar, make sure you carefully inspect a Big Baby and try it out before buying.

 If you intend to wire your Big Baby up for amplified playing, note that Taylor manufactures a version specifically designed for electronic enhancement.
 The Big Baby Taylor-e features the same ES-B piezo pickup mounted on the smaller Baby, which is a simplified version of the company’s premium Expression System 2 pickup.
-Buying a Big Baby with a pickup will generally add about $100 to the price, but it’s definitely worth it if you prefer playing with an amp.
+Buying a Big Baby with a pickup is definitely worth it if you prefer playing with an amp.